Safeguarding & E-Safety

-All visitors to the school, included parents and members of the Disabilities Trust, are required to sign in at reception on our electronic system.
+All visitors to the school are required to sign in at reception on our electronic system.
 A photograph will be taken and all visitors will receive a visitor's badge and will be asked to present further identification, where applicable.

 Safeguarding information, guidance and advice is available at reception within our safeguarding leaflet which is provided on arrival for each visitor.
 Your visitors badge will also contain essential safeguarding information on the reverse.

 All visitors MUST be accompanied by a member of staff.